moratilla/www.moratilla.com/_posts/2020-04-25-things-flow.md

 * Create collection for projects
 * Sort talks collection by year
-* Add a post_deploy step that invalidates cloudflare's cache
+* Add a post_deploy step that invalidates Cloudflare's cache

 As you can see, there are lots of interesting things that can be described in a full post.
 By now I will finish the tasks I compromised and then I will write posts for the things I consider more relevant for the future me.

 Then, I am not only working in the site, but also I am working in Kubernetes.
-  I have been working with kops on AWS for a while, but now it's time to build my own three cluster with kubeadm running on kvm, and haproxy as external reverse proxy, I need to deep down on several technologies internal to Kubernetes before I feel satisfied with my cluster.
+  I have been working with kops on AWS for a while, but now it's time to build my own three cluster with kubeadm running on KVM, and HAProxy as external reverse proxy, I need to deep down on several technologies internal to Kubernetes before I feel satisfied with my cluster.

 And that's all for this week, at least for summarize it.